JackWink/tweakable/README.md

         apt project(':tweakable-annotations-processor')
     }

+#### Setup

+Call `Tweakable.init(Context context)` when the app starts to inject the present values (or default values) from shared preferences to static fields.
+Tweakable will start listening for the phone to shake and show a preferences screen to the user.

+#### Field Annotations - Tweakable Values

 Once in your Android app, you can annotate any public static boolean, string, integer or float field:

     @TwkBoolean(screen = "Subscreen 1", category = "Category 1",